-BREAKING: In a significant ruling on euthanasia on 4th October 2022, the European Court of Human Rights has ruled that Belgium DID violate the right to life in the case of Tom Mortier’s mother.
-Read our latest press release here.
+In a significant ruling on euthanasia on 4th October 2022, the European Court of Human Rights ruled that Belgium DID violate the right to life in the case of Tom Mortier’s mother.
+Read the press release here.

 Challenging Euthanasia Laws in Belgium

 Tom Mortier hadn’t given much thought to Belgium’s liberal euthanasia laws.
 He didn’t think they affected him.
 Tom is a university professor in Belgium, where he has lectured since 2006.
 For Tom, it seemed that if a person wanted to die, who are we to stop him?
 Why can’t that person simply make that choice?
 Besides, it doesn’t affect anyone else.